rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

 ## **3. Inference of gene trees with IQ-TREE**

-For each of the aligned loci, we will use **IQ-TREE** to infer phylogenetic trees.
+For each of the aligned loci, we will use **IQ-TREE** to infer gene phylogenetic trees.

-We will run `iqtree` from a local installation of user gustavo.silva
+We will run `iqtree` from a local installation in the cluster:
 ```
 iqtree3='/scratchsan/gustavo.silva/miniforge3/envs/filo/bin/iqtree3'
 ```